shakiliitju/Car-Number-Plate-Recognition-System/README.md

-# Automatic Car Number Plate Recognition (ACNPR) System - Enhanced Version
+# Automatic Car Number Plate Recognition System

 An **advanced, high-accuracy** image processing system that uses computer vision and OCR (Optical Character Recognition) to automatically detect and recognize vehicle license plates from images with improved accuracy and robustness.